-Making sure you have regularly back up your iPhone and iPad can save you a lot of stress and worry, as if you have a recent iPhone backup you can easily restore your apps, photos, settings and more in case disaster strikes.
+Making sure you regularly back up your iPhone and iPad can save you a lot of stress and worry, as if you have a recent iPhone backup you can easily restore your apps, photos, settings and more in case disaster strikes.

 One of the most straightforward ways of backing up your iPhone or iPad is by using iTunes to create an iPhone backup.